Jebet812/Notes/AWS-CCP.md

 4. **Amazon Elastic MapReduce (EMR):** used for data analysis and processing.
 Can create reports like Redshift but suited when transforming unstructured data to structured data on the fly.
 Helps you analyze and process vast amounts of data by distributing the computational work across a cluster of virtual servers running in the AWS Cloud.
 5. **Kinesis Data Streams:** real time data streaming data service.
 For real time analytics, click streams and ingesting data from IoT devices.
 6. **Kinesis Firehose:** serverless and simpler version of Data Streams.
-7. **Amazon Kinesis Data Analytics:** allows you run queries against dta that is flowing through real time stream so as to create reports and analysis on emerging data.
+7. **Amazon Kinesis Data Analytics:** allows you run queries against data that is flowing through real time stream so as to create reports and analysis on emerging data.
 8. **Amazon Kinesis Video Streams:** allows to analyze or apply processing on real-time streaming video.
 9. **Managed Kafka Service (MSK):** fully managed Kafka Service.
 10. **Redshift:** petabyte size data warehouse.
 Quickly generate analytics or reports from large amount of data.